Parthsoni512/Parthsoni512/README.md

 ## 🤝 Connect with Me

 - [LinkedIn](https://www.linkedin.com/in/parthsoni512)
-Feel free to explore my repositories and let's connect!
+Feel free to explore my profile and let's connect to devlop new Automations!
 If you have any questions or suggestions, don't hesitate to reach out.

-Happy coding! 👩‍💻🚀
+Happy Automating! ⚙️🔨👩‍💻🚀